JeremiahKaren/35percent.github.io/_posts/2020-08-22-southwark-responds-to-shopping-centre-campaigners.md

 ## Statement highlights

-Several other parts of Southwark's statement stand out as being particularly inane;
+Several other parts of Southwark's statement stand out as particularly inane;

 _'For many smaller traders this is an opportunity to grow and develop their business.'_